Call it what you like –

 The first aid kit bag is water-resistant and durable, with strong zippers and double-stitched handles.

-There are also belt loops and reflective piping to help find the kit in the dark.
+Belt loops and reflective piping also help find the kit in the dark.

 This kit includes large stainless steel scissors that can quickly cut through clothing or seatbelts.